boivinalex/permittivitycalc/README.rst

 - Correct for the air gap when measuring solid samples after [Baker-Jarvis1993]_.
 - Plot data from multiple measurements together for comparison.

-Installation
+Requirements
 ------------

-*Requirements:*
-premittivity-calc was written for Python 3:
+premittivity-calc was written for Python 3 and tested on the following version of Python:

 - 3.5
 - 3.6